SpacePengwin/network_health_logger/README.md

 Each of these metrics can be tested against a local address or a remote address.

-Each of these can be submitting to Datadog as a metric.
+Each of these metrics are submitted to Datadog by default.

 The goal is to allow this tool to run on as many hosts as possible with as little setup as neccessary.